Code-Institute-Submissions/Cuisine/README.md

    * Users cannot edit category values because they could negatively affect the database, and cause errors on the site.

 * **Delete**:
-   * Users can delete recipes in the databse by clicking the "Delete" button on the recipe's specific page.
+   * Users can delete recipes in the database by clicking the "Delete" button on the recipe's specific page.
    * Users cannot delete category types because it may negatively impact the database, and the app.
    * Category types and authors are kept in the database even if no recipes currently use these values because they may be needed in the future, and thus will be ready for users.

-Please note that only the Gihub logo in the footer works (will take user to the Github page).
+Please note that only the Github logo in the footer works (will take user to the Github page).
 The Facebook and Twitter logos currently do not go anywhere.
 #### Features left to implement

-The following features were not added for 3 reasons: time constraints, they weren't a requirement for the project and/or I do not curently have the knowledge to implement the feature effectively.
+The following features were not added for 3 reasons: time constraints, they weren't a requirement for the project and/or I do not currently have the knowledge to implement the feature effectively.

-1. Allowing users to store images in the MongoDB database, or in another easily scallable method.
+1. Allowing users to store images in the MongoDB database, or in another easily scalable method.
-2. Providing the ability for users to create user profiles, for grouping their favourite recipes.
+2. Providing the ability for users to create user profiles, for grouping their favorite recipes.

 ## Technologies Used